MiniZinc/libminizinc/en/fzn-spec.rst

 Statistics output
 ~~~~~~~~~~~~~~~~~

-FlatZinc solvers can output statistics in a standard format so that it can be read by scripts, for example, in order to run experiments and automatically aggregate the results.
+FlatZinc solvers can output statistics in a standard format so that it can be read by scripts,
+for example, in order to run experiments and automatically aggregate the results.
 Statistics should be printed to the standard output stream in the form of FlatZinc comments that follow a specific format.
-Statistics can be output at any time during the solving, i.e., before the first solution, between solutions, and after the search has finished.
+Statistics can be output at any time during the solving, i.e., before the first solution, between solutions,
+and after the search has finished.
+Statistics output corresponding to a solution should be the last one
+before its '----------' separator.

 Each value should be output on a line of its own in the following format: